flags/Reactor-3/docs/alife_todo.md

 	[ ] Melee (?)

 judgement.py
-	[ ] Placeholder: ALife now view someone positively just by saying hello to them (no response needed) [ ] Finish `alife.brain.can_trust`
+	[x] Placeholder: ALife now view someone positively just by saying hello to them (no response needed) [x] Finish `alife.brain.can_trust`

 Conversations:
 	[/] Nothing is conveyed to the ALife/Player.
-Needs: trust, friendly/hostile actions [ ] When letting the player answer, only pick one response to show from multiple ones of the same gist.
+Needs: trust, friendly/hostile actions [x] When letting the player answer, only pick one response to show from multiple ones of the same gist.
 	[ ] When told about a location, add to map
 	[x] Could ALife use new conversation system to talk?
 			How would the whole "find founder" situation be done in the new system?
 Just through topics?
-	[ ] Spotting lies (lying about being the camp founder, giving wrong info, etc) [ ] Dialogs are still controlled by one entity.
+	[x] Spotting lies (lying about being the camp founder, giving wrong info, etc) [ ] Dialogs are still controlled by one entity.
 Check to make sure the other involved entity is even awake/existing in dialog.tick()
-	[ ] Multiple ALife hearing a response.
+	[?]
+Multiple ALife hearing a response.
 Only general topics, like introductions, etc.
+		Accomplished by sounds
 	[ ] Red text on responses indicating lying is no longer working

 Likes/Dislikes: